dmpop/sonnenhut/README.rst

 -  Random Unsplash photo of the specified city
 -  Golden hour start and duration
 -  Brief weather summary
--  Current temperature, wind speed, and humidity
+-  Current temperature, wind speed, precipitation probability, and visibility
--  Precipitation warning

-The app also shows notes from the accompanying *sonnenhut.txt* file (created automatically during the fist run) and articles from the RSS feed specified in the *sonnenhut.ini* file.
+The app also shows notes from the accompanying *sonnenhut.txt* file (created automatically during the first run) and articles from the RSS feed specified in the *sonnenhut.ini* file.

 Quick Start